-Image Credits: Children's Creativity Museum, Marbles Kids Museum Image Descriptions: Photo of a museum and a photo of people at a museum interacting with experts and activities.
+Image Credits: Marbles Kids Museum

+Image Descriptions: Photo of people at a museum interacting with experts and activities.

 In addition to the potential beneficial impacts of expert engagement with the public described previously, there are some additional motivations museums and other informal education institutions have for working with experts to engage the public.